Generalized Inverse Optimal Control and its Application in Biology: Generalized Inverse Optimal Control

 and corresponds to an environmental change occuring at time $t_1=1$.
 The second one,

 takes the switch of the objective function at time $1$ into account when optimizing.
 The optimal solutions for all six problems projected to the $(x_1,x_2)$ space are plotted in Figure~\ref{fig_bracExamples}.
-Associated optimal values $T^*$ are 1.44, 5.90, 1.83, 1.51, 2.59, and 8.67, respectively.
+Associated optimal values $T^*$ of (\ref{eq_bractime}--\ref{eq_bracswitchA}) are 1.44, $\infty$ (if unbounded), 1.83, 1.51, 2.59, and 8.67, respectively.

 The main task of gIOC is the inverse problem: given the solutions shown in Figure~\ref{fig_bracExamples}, and assuming corresponding observations with measurement noise, is it possible to automatically and systematically derive the optimal control problem that was optimized?
-For the brachistochrone problem a practical analogy is somewhat unrealistic, one should rather think of an intellectual puzzle.
-The main take-away of this brief study is an intuition about how different objectives, constraints, and assumptions on switching the optimality principle during the observed time horizon may impact the outcome.
+For the brachistochrone problem a practical analogy is unrealistic, one should rather think of an intellectual puzzle.
+The main take-away of this brief study is an \textbf{intuition} about how different objectives, constraints, and assumptions on switching the optimality principle during the observed time horizon may impact the outcome.